 Before the first known case of Sickle-cell anaemia in the advanced world in 1910, Nigerians were already battling with this disease.
-In fact archaeological research in Nigeria has unearthed 700 years old human bones showing evidence of sickle-cell infarcts.
+In fact, archaeological research in Nigeria has unearthed 700 years old human bones showing evidence of sickle-cell infarcts.
 So you are in order if you say Sickle-cell anaemia is a Nigerian problem.
-After many years of this disease in Nigeria traditional healers and medicine men were able to produce medicine that minimize painful episodes which are the most common complication of Sickle-cell anaemia.
+After many years of this disease in Nigeria, traditional healers and medicine men were able to produce medicine that minimizes painful episodes which are the most common complication of Sickle-cell anaemia.

 One of the medicine was later developed by a team of 8 Nigerian scientists and researchers (Charles Wambebe, P. O. Ogunyale, K. S. Gamaniel, R. N. Nasipuri, J. I. Okogun, Babatunde Samuel, Akin Olusola and Abayomi Orisadipe) at the National Institute for Pharmaceutical Research and Development (NIPRD), Abuja, Nigeria, and Nigeria’s foremost anti-sickle cell disease medication – NIPRISAN™, was born.
 A patent for the formulation was filed on the 21st of January 1997 with the Office of the Commissioner of Patents and Trademarks, United States of America.
 The patent was approved in September 1998.